 Female moths usually lay their eggs singly on the upper surface of leaves.
 Eggs are pale green when first deposited, but darken before hatching.
 Deeper ridges and a more hemispherical shape distinguish earworm eggs from those of cabbage loopers.
 One female moth will lay 500 to 3000 eggs.
 In general, eggs are preferentially laid in the crown portion of the plant on younger leaves.
 Eggs hatch in 2 days under ideal temperature (86 F) and up to 10 days under cool temperatures.
 Upon hatching, larvae move within the plant until they find a suitable feeding site (Plate 7B).
 Younger larvae of these two species are difficult to distinguish.
 Older larvae in the third and later instars can be identified under the microscope by comparing the spines on the base of the abdominal tubercles and by looking for a tooth on the inside of the mandible.
-On tobacco budworm larvae the spines on the tubercles of the first, second, and eighth abdominal segments are about half the height of the tubercles, but in com earworm the spines are absent or up to one-fourth the height of the tubercle.
+On corm earworm, the spines are absent or up to onefourth the height of the tubercle.
 Larvae usually develop distinct stripes on the body as they mature.
-Overall the color of caterpillars is variable, ranging from brown, green, pink, or sometimes yellow or mostly black .
+Overall the color of caterpillars is variable, ranging from brown, green, pink, or sometimes yellow or mostly black.
 Mature larvae drop to the ground and pupate below the surface of the soil.
 They will pupate in the soil for 10 to 25 days, depending on temperature.
-Corn earworm moths vary in color but most have light gravish brown front wings with irregular lines and dark areas towards the tip of the wings (Plate 7A).
-The front wings of the tobacco budworm moth are pale olive in color with three narrow, dark, oblique bands.
+Corn earworm moths vary in color but most have light grayish brown front wings with irregular lines and dark areas towards the tip of the wings (Plate 7A).
 Moths are active at night and can live for up to 15 days.
 Female moths begin laying eggs about three days after emergence.